Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

    - **Regular**: Clients manipulate regular znodes by creating and deleting them explicitly
    - **Ephmeral**: Clients create such znodes, and they either delete them explicitly, or let the system remove them automatically when the session that creates them terminates (deliberately or due to a failure)

 Both znodes can store data.
-However, ephmeral znode cannot have any child znodes.
+However, **ephmeral znode cannot have any child znodes**.

 When creating new znodes, `sequential` flag can be added so that the value of a monotonically increasing counter will be appended at the end of the name of newly created znodes, `name+seq_No.`.
 The counter is maintained by the father node.